RKGman/mastermind-bot/README.md

 Discord Bot To Play Mastermind With Friends

+# Getting Started With Development

+- Node v.18.12.1
+- Set up your config.json (Might need token from me for shared dev server, or just roll your own)
+    - `clientId` can be found in the "OAuth2" section of discord dev app
+    - `guildId` can be found by right clicking on the server icon and "Copy ID" where bot as been added
+    - `token` obtained in "Bot" section of discord dev app if reset is needed
+- Run `node ./index.js`

 # TODO:

 - Figure out how to "string" together a bunch of button presses

 - Add way to generate a "code"

 - Add in the basic loop for the game